What's New

 "Criminal Justice System.
 Victims' Rights.
 Parole."

-This measure is designed to further increase the prison population, in part by
+This measure was designed to further increase the prison population, in part by

 undercutting the already slim chance that prisoners who pose no further risk

 to society can be paroled.
-It would be a remarkably bad law.
+It will be a remarkably bad law.

-The Peace and Freedom Party urges you to vote NO on 9.
+The Peace and Freedom Party urged you to vote NO on 9.

 - Proposition 10 (see